Himanshuk03/multi_theme_switch/README.md

 npm run dev

-## Below is link of deployed web application
+## Below also is link of deployed web application
 multi-theme-switch-himanshu-ks-projects-eb4ddaea.vercel.app